diogomachado-bioinfo/pubmedtools/README.md

 - Exception
     - If the operating system is not recognized.

+---
+## prepenv

+---
-### pubmedtools.prepare_edirect_folder
+### pubmedtools.prepenv.edirect_folder
 Function to prepare the edirect folder for pubmed_search_edirect.

-Checks if the edirect folder exists and contains the necessary files.
-If not, it downloads and extracts the required files into the edirect folder.
+Checks in pubmedtools package path if the edirect folder exists and contains the necessary files.
+If not, it downloads and extracts the required files.